Skip to content

 • The maximum grid size is 4,000,000 cells (e.g. a 2000 x 2000 grid).
 Plans that exceed this limit do not produce a heatmap.
 Reduce the cell size or simplify the drawing if you hit this limit.

-• Computation yields to the UI between each door pass, so PlanCAD remains interactive during processing.
+• Computation yields to the UI between each marker pass, so PlanCAD remains interactive during processing.